theimowski/master-thesis/docs/section-application.md

 Credit also goes to the ASP.NET MVC team, which prepared the original tutorial {{{aspnetmvctutorial}}} that largely influenced the variation.
 ASP.NET MVC is a C#-based, heavy-weight framework for creating web applications in .NET ecosystem.
 MVC acronym stands for Model-View-Controller pattern, which aims to separate components for layout rendering, data objects behavior and handling user's interaction.
-Because both F# and C# reside in the .NET platform, and because ASP.NET MVC is considered an object-oriented framework, this section continuously relates to how a similar functionality could be achieved in the counterpart.
+Because both F# and C# reside in the .NET platform, and because ASP.NET MVC is considered an OOP framework, this section continuously relates to how a similar functionality could be achieved in the counterpart.
 Thanks to the initial work, it was easier to compare certain aspects and draw conclusions.

 Functional Web